 When Samuel's father died in 1945, the Swifts held the funeral service in their home.

 In late January 1942, Lula celebrated her 52nd birthday with a party in their home in Youngwood.
-Among the attendees were Clyde and Sarah Stairs and daughters Betty and Susan of Mt.
-Pleasant; Mr. and Mrs. A.C.
-Leeper and daughters Betty Jean and Venetta of Mt.
-Pleasant; Ruth Crosby, Pearl Stairs and Edward Stairs of Mt.
-Pleasant; Myrtle Stairs and son Donald of Tarrs; Mr. and Mrs. J.G.
+Among the attendees were Clyde and Sarah Stairs and daughters Betty and Susan of Mount Pleasant; Mr. and Mrs. A.C.
+Leeper and daughters Betty Jean and Venetta of Mount Pleasant; Ruth Crosby, Pearl Stairs and Edward Stairs of Mount Pleasant; Myrtle Stairs and son Donald of Tarrs; Mr. and Mrs. J.G.
 Watson and son Jack of Greensburg; Jemima Clark and Mrs. Luther Rodehaver of Greensburg; Kathleen Dell of Youngwood; Mr. and Mrs. B.J.
 Bartlow and sons Sammy and Leslie of Norvelt; and Jane Swift and Glenn Swift of Youngwood.
 The event received publicity in the Courier, which said that Lula "received a birthday cake and many gifts."

 Toward the end of her life, Lula contracted artersclerotic heart disease, where the heart walls thicken and harden.
 It left her not able to appropriately pump blood throughout her system.
 She was admitted to Westmoreland Hospital in Greensburg.
 Four weeks later, she passed away on Jan.
 8, 1961, at the age of 71.
 She also is buried at Hillview Cemetery in Greensburg.